AusSherro/AIDungeon/ai_dm_voice_app/README.md

 - Remove from inventory: `/inventory remove "Item"`
 - View inventory: `/inventory view`
 - Character data is stored per Discord user in `/characters/` as JSON files.

+### 🌐 Web Portal

+When `python app.py` is running, open `http://localhost:5000/portal/` to browse all registered characters and view their inventories.

 ---